Renewable Energy: Inexpensive

 precursor to many essential compounds, an intense interest in

-creating artificial systems that utilize earth-abundant catalysts
+creating artificial systems that utilize earth-abundant

-which rely on cheap, earth-abundant elements.
+hydrogen from water, which rely on cheap, earth-abundant

 [0008] Hydrogenase enzymes possessing earth-abundant iron and/or